 Over 190 industrial organizations – representing close to 2,600 industrial facilities nationwide – have joined the Better Plants program.
 They leverage the program to save money, develop their workforce, and boost their manufacturing competitiveness.
-Better Plants partners benefit from the expertise of In-Plant Trainings, energy management online tools, access to borrow instruments through the Diagnostic Equipment Loan Program, and no-cost Industrial Assessment Center assessments, to name a few resources.
+Better Plants partners benefit from the expertise of In-Plant Trainings, access to borrow instruments through the Diagnostic Equipment Loan Program, and no-cost Industrial Assessment Center assessments, to name a few resources.
 Better Plants also provides a valuable bridge to world-class technology resources and expertise at our National Laboratories.

 From March 15-16, Better Plants partners gathered at Oak Ridge National Laboratory (ORNL) in Tennessee for Technology Day.
 This gathering focused on how private sector industry can boost productivity through industrial adoption of technologies researched and developed at the Lab.
 Highlights included examining ORNL’s 3D-printing technology and demonstrations of other cutting edge technologies such as ultrasonic dryers, advanced sensors, and 3D-immersion software platforms.